William Kennedy (explorer)

-Life
+Early life

 Kennedy was born at Cumberland House, Saskatchewan in what was then Rupert’s Land, a son of the Hudson's Bay Company Chief Factor, Alexander Kennedy and his English/Cree wife, Aggathas Margaret (Mary) Bear, daughter of Philip Turnor, a cartographer for the HBC.
 He travelled extensively through the western region, with his family, residing at many Hudson's Bay Company Posts and Forts including Fort Spokane and Fort Astoria while his father was the Chief Factor of the Columbia District.
 At thirteen, he was sent to his father's birthplace of St. Mary's Hope in the Orkney Islands of Scotland for his education.
 He returned to Canada after his father's death.
 Wanting to return to England to become a surgeon like his older brothers, he could not get the sponsorship.
 Instead, he took employment as a fur-trader with the Hudson's Bay Company HBC).

 Kennedy worked at Coulange House as an HBC apprentice clerk in 1834.
 He married “à la façon du pays” Sarah Stevens (Algonquin) in 1834 and they had two children, William and Anthony.
 He left his wife and children for a posting to Fort Chimo in Ungava Bay in Quebec, and then served at various posts in northern Quebec and Labrador.
 He left the HBC in 1846 because he disagreed with the policy of selling liquor to indigenous people.